 The IF (Intensity Factor) is an athlete's normalized power expressed as a fraction of the functional power threshold (FTP).
-IF = PN / UPF
+IF = PN / FTP

 s = seconds of training | W = normalized power in watts | IF = Intensity Factor | FTP = Functional Power Threshold.

-When you click on a workout, you will see an outline of it 4, and the time in each Zone 5.
-Shown under the name are the total time 1 and difficulty of session 2, as well as the IF and TSS values 3 of the workout.
+When you click on a workout, you will see an outline profile of it 4, and the time in each Zone 5.
+Shown under the name are the total time 1 and difficulty of session 2, as well as the IF (Intensity Factor) and TSS (Training Stress Score) values 3 of the workout.

-The workouts specify the target zone.
+The workouts indicate the target zone.
 You should stay in the specified range to meet the goals.
 Watts will be shown in red if you exit the assigned range.

-The time remaining in the current block is shown in the center of the screen 3.
-A notice will appear before each block change.
+The hour of the day is shown in the center of the screen 3

 The ERG 5 system automatically adjusts the trainer's resistance, regardless of your pace, so you can ride at the specified watts.

 Deactivate it using the P key, in which case you will have to adjust your speed/cadence and the gears on your bike to stay in the Zone.
-Press the P key again to have ERG mode maintain the watt level you are generating at that exact moment.
+If you press the P key again, ERG mode will keep you at the watts you have at that exact moment.